mantidproject/mantid/dev-docs/source/BatchWidget/FindRootNodes.rst

    :width: 800px

-This algorithm is used by :code:`JobTreeView` in the :code:`selectedSubtrees` method which is required to implement non-trivial copy and paste.
+This algorithm is used by :code:`JobTreeView` in the :code:`selectedSubtreeRoots` method which is required to implement non-trivial copy and paste.